 This would mean that passengers from Boston to Amherst would see significantly shorter trips and would no longer have to move from one bus to another.
 If Peter Pan claims that there is not enough demand for the market, perhaps it is because their service is substandard on the route.
 For anyone who has taken a bus to Amherst it's a joke that you have to change in Springfield.
 In reality, it is a detriment to service.

 A major stakeholder in this should be the Commonwealth of Massachusetts.
 They operate, in Amherst, a major research and educational institution, which should have strong ties to Boston.
-However, driving between the two requires an indirect trip via Springfield and Northampton, or a narrow road from Palmer.
+There's no direct highway access to UMass; driving between the two requires an indirect trip via Springfield and Northampton, or a narrow road from Palmer.
 The state also, through it's BusPlus+ program, subsidizes Peter Pan routes, buying buses for the operator in exchange for Peter Pan's operation of commuter routes.
 MassDOT should, as part of this relationship, encourage Peter Pan to run direct service between Amherst and the three largest cities in the state: Boston, Worcester and Springfield.
 Not doing so is a disservice not only to the traveling public, but also to the state's major public university.
 It's nonsensical that you can't get on a bus in Amherst and get to Boston.
 That could—and should—change.